jkole822/jkole822/README.md

 ## Kole
 ### About
 - Full Stack Developer
-- Employed at Mindstream Interactive
+- Employed at The Shipyard, LLC.
 - Alumni of the Ohio State University Full-stack Web Development Bootcamp

 <br />